wjiang94/miSAEM_logReg/README.md

  ```
 ## Implementation of simulation study

-When you execute the following R codes, you can reproduce the results of the paper.
+When you execute R codes in the following files, you can reproduce the results of the paper.

 **convergence_saem.R**: Implementation of convergence of SAEM (Figure 1)